-and partitas of Johann Sebastian Bach, the six sonatas for solo violin by Eugène Ysaÿe, the 24 caprices of Paganini, the violin concertos of Mozart, as well as those of Beethoven, Mendelssohn, Bruch, Brahms, Schumann, Karłowicz, Wieniawski, Szymanowski, Dvořák, Tchaikovsky, Sibelius, Bartók and Shostakovich – which she largely assimilated during her years of study.
+Her repertoire includes the Six Sonatas and Partitas by Johann Sebastian Bach, the Six Sonatas for solo violin by Eugène Ysaÿe, the 24 caprices by Paganini, the violin concertos by Mozart, as well as those by Beethoven, Mendelssohn, Bruch, Brahms, Schumann, Karłowicz, Wieniawski, Szymanowski, Dvořák, Tchaikovsky, Sibelius, Bartók and Shostakovich.

 Her musical roots belong to the violin tradition of Eastern Europe.
 She was the youngest student of the Polish violin icon Wanda Wilkomirska (herself trained by Eugenia Umińska, Irena Dubiska, Ede Zathureczky, and Henryk Szeryng).
 Wanda Wilkomirska devoted many years to her, providing her with individual and almost daily instruction.